dmbarbour/glas/docs/GlasDesign.md

 A compile program must be 1--1 arity.
 The input is usually a binary (with exceptions for composing file extensions) and the output is the compiled module value (or failure).
 Compile-time effects are extremely limited to simplify reasoning about caching, sharing, and reproducibility:

 * **load:ModuleRef** - Response is compiled value for the indicated module.
 The request may fail, e.g. if the module cannot be found or compiled, with cause implicitly logged.
-Currently support two forms of ModuleRef:
+Currently propose a few forms of ModuleRef:
  * *global:String* - sequentially search GLAS_PATH for a folder with the matching name.
  * *local:String* - search files and subfolders local to file currently being compiled.
 * **log:Message** - Message should be a record, e.g. `(text:"Uh oh, you messed up!", lv:warn)`, so that it can be flexibly extended with metadata.
 Response is unit.
 Behavior depends on development environment, e.g. might print the message to stderr with color based on level.